This page was updated December 2025.

 What's New in Fitness 2.0: What's changed?

-The WNiF website will be undergoing a major renovation in 2023.
+The WNiF website is currently undergoing a major renovation.
 You might notice a newer, fresher appearance, improved navigation around the site and as with all renovations, potentially some pages under construction.
 Bear with us as we redesign a platform that is both visually appealing and easy to find the information that you’re after.

-The weekly news feed and monthly e-newsletter are coming back, so keep an eye out if you’re already on our mailing list.
+The monthly e-newsletter is coming back, so keep an eye out if you’re already on our mailing list.
 If you’ve changed email addresses in recent years or you’re new to the business, jump on our subscriber list so we can keep you in the loop!

 The return of the WNiF quarterly magazine is in the pipeline, but we aren’t there yet.
-We hope to relaunch the digital publication in 2024.
+We hope to relaunch the digital publication again soon.

 If the global pandemic showed us anything, it’s the importance of mental fitness, as well as physical exercise.
 We plan to highlight mental health as a part of overall well-being as well as shine a light on the growing number of recovery modalities that are available.
 We hope you find value in both information you can share with members and staff as well as new ways to attract people through your doors.